yellowbrickcode/ybc-public-site/src/content/blog/why-fusion-drives-and-windows-dont-mix.md

 publishdate: 2017-07-22T11:56:53Z
 draft: false
 image: "coffee-1283672_1280.jpg"
+meta_title: "Why Fusion Drives and Windows Dont Mix"
+meta_description: "Figuring out why Bootcamp on a fusion drive was so slow"
 ---
 My machine at work is a late 2015 model iMac, bought in August 2016.
 It's got a decent spec.
 The main bits, 3.3GHz i7 processor, 16GB RAM and 1TB Fusion Drive.
 That should definitely cover my requirements for development work, shouldn't it?